Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

   - Performance might be better with internal though?
 - The instrumentation works the same with both back-ends.

+Note: our test drivers tend to provide all possible entry points (with a few exceptions that may not be intentional, see the next sections).
+However, in some cases, when an entry point is not available, the core is supposed to implement it using other entry points, for example:
+- `mac_verify` may use `mac_compute` if the driver does no provide verify;
+- for things that have both one-shot and multi-part API, the driver can provide only the multi-part entry points, and the core is supposed to implement one-shot on top of it (but still call the one-shot entry points when they're available);
+- `sign/verify_message` can be implemented on top of `sign/verify_hash` for some algorithms;
+- (not sure if the list is exhaustive).

+Ideally, we'd want build options for the test drivers so that we can test with different combinations of entry points present, and make sure the core behaves appropriately when some entry points are absent but other entry points allow implementing the operation.
+This is currently not supported by our test drivers.

 Our implementation of PSA Crypto is structured in a way that the built-in implementation of each operation follows the driver API, see [`../architecture/psa-crypto-implementation-structure.md`](../architecture/psa-crypto-implementation-structure.html).